Dasonk/flydoc/README.md

 flydoc
 ==========

+`flydoc` is no longer supported.
+The [docstring](https://github.com/Dasonk/docstring) package is a much better alternative.

 The `flydoc` package is designed to provide an easy way to document your functions on the fly.
 If you've defined a function interactively this package will still allow you to provide a help file.
 If you have a function stored in a script but don't want to or have the time to create a package for it - this will allow you to still provide some help documentation for those functions.

 ## Usage